SonarSource/sonar-dummy-oss/README.md

 # sonar-dummy-oss

-A sample project used for testing purpose.
+A sample project used for testing purpose. a

 This project use **gradle** and **is published on maven central**.